Zum Inhalt springenZur Suche springen

 Herausgeberschaften

-Cinephile 9.1: Reevaluating Television.
-The University of British Columbia’s Film Journal.
-Zusammen mit Andrea Brooks.
+Cinephile 9.1.
+Reevaluating Television, The University of British Columbia’s Film Journal (zus. mit Andrea Brooks).
 Vancouver, Kanada.
-2013.

 Rezensionen